 Risk factors are aspects of people, their lifestyle and environment that contribute to the likelihood of getting a disease.
-They can include family genetics.
-Some risk factors can be changed (for example, lowering one's blood pressure); other risk factors cannot be changed (for example, your age or your genes).
+While there are some risk factors that you can control, such as changing your diet to help lower your blood pressure, there are other factors that are beyond your control like your age or genes.

 What is aluminum?

 We usually think of aluminum as a light silvery metal used to make pots and pans, airplanes or tools, but it also has a non-metallic form.
 This form of aluminum makes up eight per cent of the earth's surface.
 Aluminum in small amounts is referred to as ”trace elements,“ and are found in our environment and in our bodies.
 These amounts are “normal” and are not harmful.

 Where is aluminum found?

 Because these trace elements are present in the earth, they occur naturally in the foods we eat, in our drinking water and are even added to the water treatment process in some municipalities.
 Trace elements of aluminum may also be found in:

 - Many processed foods

 - Cosmetics and personal hygiene products, such as deodorants and nasal sprays

 - Some drugs in order to make them more effective or less irritating